 At the same time, the expansive landscapes and towering mountains keep the Canadians in touch with nature.
 They remind of the indigenous origins of the country, its pride and shame – something that has forever set Canada apart from the rest of the world.

-Do you feel compelled to learn more about Canada and its essentials now?
-Here are the top 10 things that the Canadian culture is known for and the Canadians are proud of.
+With that being said, here are the top 10 things that the Canadian culture is known for and the Canadians are proud of.

 TOP 10 ESSENTIALS OF THE CANADIAN CULTURE: THINGS CANADA IS KNOWN FOR AND PROUD OF